micheleangioni/node-lessons/lessons/lesson11-UserMakeAdminCliCommand/readme.md

 # Node Lessons

-### Lesson 11: UserMakeAdminCliCommand
+### Lesson 11: Create a UserMakeAdmin Cli Command

 **Description**
+As every Application, we need to define a special class of users who may have particular rights, such as accessing to a specific area of the Website, ban other users or simply see some statistics.
+Let's give the possibilities to our Users to became Admin.

+For sure this is not something we want for all users, so the users themselves must not have the possibility to turn themselves into Admin.
+We could, for example, give the possibility for an Admin to turn other users into Admins.
+But then who creates the very first Admin?

+One solution is to create a CLI Command, to be run directly on the server, which turns an existing User into ad Admin.
+For this, use [commander.js](https://github.com/tj/commander.js) to create a `user-make-admin -u <email>` command, which takes the email of a user and turns it into ad admin setting the `admin` field of the user record to true.

 **Goals**
-- Build a CLI Command to turn existing Users into admins by using [commander.js](https://github.com/tj/commander.js)
+- Build a CLI Command to turn existing Users into Admins by using [commander.js](https://github.com/tj/commander.js)

 **Allowed Npm Packages**
 - `axios`: http client used to perform the (GET) http requests